natebragg/ratl/README.md

 That doesn't mean that Ratl is finished, though.
 It will continue to be a sandbox for me to mature these concepts.
 At a minimum, there are a couple bugs that need to be fixed before I can be confident in targeting Haskell.
-At a maximum, I may choose to go the distance and fully implement polynomial and multivariate analyses in Ratl, in which case the baby will be all grown up.
+At a maximum, I may choose to go the distance and allow for analyses of returnable resources like memory, as well as fully implement polynomial and multivariate analyses in Ratl, in which case the baby will be all grown up.

 ## References